[Last updated: October 2019]

 - Food Bank/Pantry: Food banks and pantries address food insecurity on many college campuses and typically run on donations from the campus community or outside organizations.
 While most food products tend to be non-perishable, some schools offer fresh fruits and vegetables like at MassBay Community College.
 Other schools have expanded their food bank and pantry offerings by including toiletries, feminine hygiene products, and school supplies.

-- Emergency Grants: Some institutions offer emergency grants that provide short-term financial assistance to students who are in crisis.
-There may be eligibility requirements, including a specified minimum GPA, consideration of an existing financial aid package, and attained credits.
+- Emergency Aid: Some institutions offer emergency aid programs that provide short-term financial assistance to students who are in crisis.
+These programs may have specific eligibility requirements, such as a specified minimum GPA, consideration of an existing financial aid package, and attained credits.
 Schools often place limitations on how and how often emergency grants can be spent and the amount that can be requested.
 The Stay Mason Fund at George Mason University allows students to use emergency funds for tuition, housing, rent, medical bills, and more.
 All CUNY schools have access to The Carroll and Milton Petrie Student Emergency Grant Fund, which provides quick response grants to students in crisis.
-In addition to providing funds, the Ohio State Emergency Grant offers free financial education to prevent future financial emergencies.
+To learn more about emergency aid programs, see our resource on How Emergency Aid Can Prevent Homelessness Among College Students.

 - Academic Advising: Students experiencing homelessness or from foster care often have limited academic preparation and can experience difficulty completing specific courses to graduate on time.
 Academic advisors can help students navigate this system and offer career advice.
 If a student is struggling, advisors can connect students with tutoring programs, facilitate meetings with professors during office hours, or advise schedule changes as necessary.
 Advisors at the University of Minnesota have tips and workshops for working with specific populations such as TRIO, homeless, and first-generation students.